St. Luke's Lutheran Church - Putnam Valley, NY

 THE 500th ANNIVERSARY OF THE REFORMATION!

-We celebrated Reformation Sunday every October, but we were happy to recently celebrate the 500th Anniversary with a series of celebrations through the anniversary year.
+We celebrate Reformation Sunday every October, but in 2021 we were happy to celebrate the 500th Anniversary with a series of celebrations through the anniversary year.
 We are reminded of the 95 Theses that Martin Luther nailed to the door of the Wittenberg Castle Church to begin the process of reform and renewal.
 The document spelled out the supporting ideas for the two main beliefs underlying Protestant religions, and particularly the Lutheran Church.
 These two beliefs, central to our religion, are that the Bible is God’s given authoritative Word and that humans receive salvation through faith alone in Christ alone and not by their deeds.
 It was a day that shaped religious and cultural history.

 "HERE I STAND SUNDAY" - held on April 18, 2021